 Let’s talk good stuff like food and kids and family and connection.
 (Just writing that makes me feel good!)
-Smucker’s reached out about their new Mealtime Movement, and after about 10 seconds on the site, I was already hooked.
-The focus isn’t on fancy meals, or a traditional dinnertime.
-It’s about using food as a way, and as a reason, to connect with your kids, to your family.
-And I love that idea, because one of the first things you learn when you become a parent, is that your child is going to need to eat multiple times day forevermore.
+We’re not going to focus on fancy meals, or a traditional dinnertime.
+We’re going to talk about using food as a way, and as a reason, to connect with your kids, to your family.
+Because one of the first things you learn when you become a parent, is that your child is going to need to eat multiple times day forevermore.
 Dinnertime happens every single day.

 It can feel relentless, I know.
 But the relentlessness is also an advantage.
 It’s an opportunity.
 It means that every single day, even when your kids get older and busier, you’ll get a chance to connect with them.
 Because everyone needs to eat.
 Every one needs to eat every day.